 Daily N Rec

-From this page, you also have the option to export the recommendation or view a PDF report of the recommendation.
+From this page, you also have the option to create a multi-year analysis, export the recommendation, or view a PDF report of the recommendation.

 Zone Recommendation Statistics